Dpdl-io/DpdlEngine/doc/Dpdl_documentation.md

 This configuration can be disabled by changing the parameters '**DPDL_ALLOW_VAR_REDEFINITION**' and '**DPDL_VAR_REDEFINITION_WARNING**' in configuration file 'DpdlEngine.ini'

-In 'while' loops it's advised, if possible, to allocate variables in the outer scope.
+In 'while' and 'for' loops it's advised, if possible, to allocate variables in the outer scope.
 This increases also performance and avoids allocations.

 #### 'var' type